Language

 What is CPI and how does it measure inflation?

-The Consumer Price Index (CPI) tracks the average change in prices paid by consumers for a basket of goods and services over time.
-When CPI increases, it indicates inflation — meaning the same amount of money buys less than before.
+The Consumer Price Index (CPI) tracks the average change in prices consumers pay for a basket of goods and services over time.
+When CPI rises, the same money buys less — that is inflation.
+This tool uses World Bank CPI data with a base year of 2010 = 100.

 Why doesn't the data include the current year?

-The World Bank publishes CPI data annually, typically with a 1–2 year delay.
-For example, complete data for a given year usually becomes available in the second or third quarter of the following year.
+The World Bank publishes CPI data annually, usually with a 1–2 year delay, so complete figures for a year tend to arrive in the following year.
+The calculator automatically uses the most recent year available for each country.

 Why do some countries have less data than others?